fikrilal/biometric-core-backend/docs/standards/error-codes.md

 - `code` is the primary machine-readable signal for clients.
 - `detail` is optional and must not leak sensitive information.
 - `traceId` matches `X-Request-Id`.
+- `INTERNAL` may occur on any endpoint (unexpected failures); clients should handle it generically.

 ## Error Code Catalog